 Depending on the economy, local market conditions, and attitudes toward stock options, these grants are also made to lawyers, landlords, advertisers, recruiters, and other nonemployee service providers (as well as important customers).
-In its 2016 Domestic Stock Plan Design Survey, the NASPP found that 17% of the responding companies make employees of consulting or contracting firms eligible for stock option grants, and 11% make consulting firms themselves eligible.
-Roughly the same number of surveyed companies are willing to make restricted stock/RSU grants to individual consultants (14%) or to consulting firms (10%).
+In its 2019 Domestic Stock Plan Design Survey, the NASPP found that 20% of the responding companies are willing to make consulting/contracting employees or firms eligible for stock option grants.
+For restricted stock/RSU grants, the survey found that 16% are willing do so.

 Grants of stock options are unlikely to be taxable to you until exercise (see related FAQs on the taxation and reporting for stock options and for restricted stock to consultants and contractors).
 However, an outright stock grant is compensation income that is taxable on its value at grant unless it first must vest (i.e. it is restricted stock).
 Restricted stock is taxed on the value at vesting unless you file a timely Section 83(b) election to be taxed on the value at grant.